vincentjiang10/choice-game/README.md

 - update instructions
 - update apt-get instructions
 - story writing
-- picture implementation
+- picture implementation (after story writing)
 - Typing "quit" and "exit" doesn't quit the game.
 Possibly just ending the child process.
-(Vincent - it does for me tho?)
+(Vincent - it does for me tho?
+We need to check sometime)
-- Ctrl \ is inconsistent
+- Ctrl \ is inconsistent (We need to check sometime)
-- add timer to quick-time events (change quick-time event to auto continue journey)
+- add timer to quick-time events (change quick-time event to automatically continue journey when time runs out)
 - modify help function

 ### Project Responsibilities: